rickymoorhouse/track-school-guidance/actions-for-education-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020.md

 -   infant schools - nursery (where applicable) and reception
 -   primary schools – nursery (where applicable), reception and year 1

-Our ambition is to bring all primary year groups back to school before the summer holidays, for a month if feasible, though this will be kept under review.
-We will review this advice on class sizes as and when the science indicates it is safe to invite more children back to childcare settings, schools and colleges.

 ### Protective measures in education and childcare settings

 The DfE guidance on [Implementing Protective Measures in Education and